Preventing Investment Casting Defects

 Quality Equipment Is a Top Priority for KICastings

 When choosing a foundry for investment casting, make sure they have a defect prevention process.
-In our investment casting services, we use a variety of equipment, including a reflectoscope, to prevent defects.
+In our investment casting services, we use a variety of equipment, including an ultrasonic flaw detector, to prevent defects.
 With our own dedicated mold shop, our customers receive quality, accurate, and consistent productions.

 Get a quote for your investment casting project today: